oracle/node-oracledb/INSTALL.md

 If you intend to co-locate optional Oracle configuration files such as [`tnsnames.ora`][15], [`sqlnet.ora`][16], [`ldap.ora`][17], or [`oraaccess.xml`][18] with Instant Client, they can be put in a `network/admin` subdirectory under `lib/`.
-Create this if needed.
-For example:
+With Instant Client 12.2 or earlier, create this:

 ```
 sudo mkdir -p /usr/lib/oracle/12.2/client64/lib/network/admin
 ```

-This is the default Oracle configuration directory for applications linked with this Instant Client.
+This is the default Oracle configuration directory for applications using this Instant Client.

 Alternatively, if you use Oracle client configuration files, they can be put in another, accessible directory.
 Then set the environment